NDevTK/infra/doc/deployment.md

 ## Appengine

 There is no single procedure how to deploy appengine apps.
-Normally, each app author deploys his/her app manually, using [gae.py](../appengine/README.md#Managing-AppEngine-apps) tool.
+Normally, each app author deploys their app manually, using [gae.py](../appengine/README.md#Managing-AppEngine-apps) tool.